frontwork-org/frontwork/README.md

 - Deno as server side renderer and assets sender
 - Wasmer as runtime for desktop and android
 - CLI Tool to create project like ng, and provide CI capabilities like npm
-- Yarn as package manager
-- esbuild as bundler. required to share libraries between apps

 ## CLI Tool